Social CRM Frontier For Customer Service

 - It helps customer service teams become more proactive in their approach and respond quickly to customer complaints.

 - It enhances productivity and employee engagement through shared information and collaboration.

-The advent and development of social media has been one of the key drivers of the change in CRM world.
+The advent and development of social media have been one of the key drivers of the change in the CRM world.
 Customers have a stronger voice and have the power to make or break the fortunes of multi-million dollar business empires.